 Anaphylaxis (refractory to epinephrine) in patients on beta-blocker therapy: Administer IV bolus over 5 minutes; continuous infusions may be used (Lieberman 2015).

 Beta-blocker/calcium channel blocker toxicity: Administer IV bolus over 3 to 5 minutes; continuous infusions may be used.
 Ensure adequate supply available to continue therapy (AHA [Vanden Hoek 2010]).

 Diagnostic aid for radiologic examinations: May administer IV over 1 minute.
 After the diagnostic procedure, administer oral carbohydrates to patients who have been fasting, if this is compatible with the diagnostic procedure applied.
 Bolus IV doses >1 mg are not recommended.

 Injection, powder for reconstitution: For treatment of hypoglycemia, may administer reconstituted solution in the upper arms, thighs, or buttocks.

 Injection, solution (Gvoke): Administer in the lower abdomen, outer thigh, or outer upper arm; inject rapidly to reduce injection-site pain.

 Administer oral carbohydrates to patient as soon as possible after response to treatment.

-Prior to reconstitution, store at 20°C to 25°C (69°F to 77°F) for up to 24 months.
+Injection, powder for reconstitution: Prior to reconstitution, store at 20°C to 25°C (69°F to 77°F) for up to 24 months.
 Do not freeze.
 Protect from light.
 Use reconstituted solution immediately; discard unused portion.